Anasarfeen123/Celeb_Classifier/README.md

 ## Dataset

-The dataset consists of images of various Bollywood celebrities.
+The dataset consists of images of various celebrities.
 The images are used to extract features and build a similarity-based classifier. \
 Link : https://www.kaggle.com/datasets/sushilyadav1998/bollywood-celeb-localized-face-dataset and our own dataset!

 ## Model